 -

-OPW will continue it’s ongoing efforts to progress the reuniting of the historic demesne and access issues to Castletown House and Estate in parallel
+OPW will continue its ongoing efforts to progress the reuniting of the historic demesne and access issues to Castletown House and Estate in parallel

 - Negotiations to arrive at an agreement that